 Learn to select and accurately specify the most appropriate grade of stainless steel for a given application.

-The course provides a working knowledge of the production, processing and applications of a wide range of stainless steel grades - Austenitic, Ferritic, Martensitic, Duplex and Precipitation Hardening.
+The course provides a working knowledge of the production, processing and forming of a wide range of stainless steel grades - Austenitic, Ferritic, Martensitic, Duplex and Precipitation Hardening.
+The properties specific to each family are shown together with some typical applications.
 Technical considerations and their impact on processing and in-service performance are emphasized.

 An overview of steel metallurgy is followed by examination of how steels corrode under aqueous and high temperature gaseous conditions.